What to Expect While Traveling to Thailand

 Where should I go shopping?

 Thailand is known for its world-class shopping experience.
 Depending on what you count as a mall, Bangkok has up to 575 of them as of January 2025, each with hundreds of stores for everyone’s price point.
 Malls are a great way to escape the heat and humidity.
-Each floor is organized by the type of shop: clothing, electronics, restaurants, beauty services, etc. Almost all of them have a movie theater on the top floor featuring Thai movies and global blockbusters and many of them also have an arcade and bowling alleys on the top floor as well.
+Each floor is organized by the type of shop: clothing, electronics, restaurants, beauty services, etc. Almost all of them have a movie theater on the top floor featuring Thai movies and global blockbusters.
+Many of them also have an arcade and bowling alley on the top floor.
 On weekends and in the evenings, you’ll often see music and dance performances on the ground floor.
 Then in the basement, you’ll usually find a grocery store, food court, and independent vendors selling handicrafts and food.

 If you’re looking for a more authentic shopping experience, you won’t want to miss the outdoor markets.
 Depending on your schedule, you can visit a morning or night market, or go to Chatuchak for the weekend market.
 Prices are usually cheaper than the mall, and you can bargain with shop owners for a better price.
 Be sure to bring cash and comfortable walking shoes and be prepared for the heat and crowds.
 Here you can find food, clothes, toys, electronics, wood carvings, pottery, paintings, live animals, home decor…you name it, it’s probably there.

 If you come to Thailand to shop, you should definitely consider buying a bespoke item of clothing.
-There are tailors of varying quality all over the major cities, so be sure to look at online reviews before you decide where you will go.
-These tailors will typically specialize in businessattire for men and women and will have fashion magazines for you to look at as well as beautifully soft wool wool, cotton, and linen fabric, suitable for the heat or the cold depending on where you live.
-If you’re looking for something a bit more casual, you will find that most are able to make silk bathrobes and cotton or linen sundresses as well.
-If you’re always struggling to find clothes that fit in your home country, you should definitely look for a tailor while you’re here.
+There are tailors of varying quality all over the major cities.
+Be sure to look at online reviews before you decide where you will go.
+These tailors will typically specialize in men’s and women’s business attire and will have fashion magazines for you to peruse.
+They also have beautifully soft wool, cotton, and linen fabric, suitable for heat or cold depending on where you live.
+If you’re looking for something casual, you will find that most can make silk bathrobes and cotton or linen sundresses.
+If you’re always struggling to find clothes that fit, you should definitely look for a tailor while you’re here.
 You can even bring pictures on your phone if there’s something specific that you’re looking for.
-Go at the beginning of your trip so the tailor has time to make everything that you’re looking for, and be prepared to pay a 50% deposit when you make your order.
+Go at the beginning of your trip so the tailor has time to make everything.
+And be prepared to pay a 50% deposit when you make your order.
 There will usually be one fitting.
-The sewing takes place outside of the shop, so schedule a time when you will come in for your fitting and call or text before you leave for the shop so that your clothes will be there when you come in to try them on.
+The sewing takes place outside of the shop, so schedule a time when you will come in for your fitting.
+Be sure to call or text before you leave for the shop, so that your clothes will be there when you come in to try them on.

 What should I do if I have an emergency?